jayant-yadav/sdl2-hackathon/README.md

 ```
 python cot_synth_eval.py
 ```
-in order to evaluate the model that you trained using `cot_synth_train.py`.
+in order to evaluate the model that you trained using `cot_synth_train.py`. **The aim of this task is to get as low RMSE as possible.**

 By default, evaluation occurs for the training split (can be changed with the flag `SPLIT_TO_USE`).
 Also, the flag `INPUT_NOISE` is set as the list `[0.00, 0.01, 0.02, 0.03, 0.04, 0.05]`.
 In this case, the evaluation script will show average results across different input noise levels.
 In the final test set evaluation (see more below), models will be evaluated based on